the MAC:

 Additionally, you may use personal loans or other forms of financial strategies.

-We suggest you consult with a financial planner to determine what financial path is right for you.
+I suggest you consult with a financial planner to determine what your financial risk related to this investment of your child is.

 The benefit is obvious.

-However, if you are unsure about your child's ability to complete the program, then you should be giving serious thought to that situation.
+However, if you are unsure about your child's ability to complete the program, then you should be giving serious thought to the risk of such a situation.

-Our yearly cost is higher, but our graduation cost – because of three years – is less than some of the top private and public institutions over a four year period (or longer for some students).
+Our yearly cost is higher (actually it shrinks each year), but our graduation cost – because of three years – is less than many top private and public institutions over a four year period (or longer for some students).

 Investigate the usage of your money in their institution versus ours.